glynj-bsquare/pullstring-js/README.md

 ## Documentation

-Documentaion for this SDK can be found in the `docs` directory.
+Documentation for this SDK can be found in the `docs` directory.
 In addition, the PullString Web API specification can be found at:

 > http://docs.pullstring.com/docs/api